ivona21/HeartLog/docs/frontend-auth-flow.md

 ```

 The response intentionally does not expose `supabaseUserId`.

+Planned cookie-based refresh-token contract:

+- `refreshToken` should not be returned in JSON.
+- The backend sets the refresh token in an HttpOnly cookie named `heartlog_refresh_token`.
+- JavaScript cannot read the refresh token.
+- Frontend stores only `data.accessToken`, `data.expiresAt`, and user/app state.

 If the frontend needs the local HeartLog user id, call `GET /api/auth/me`.